— Vegetarian Recipe Blog

 Typical Konkani cuisine involves lots of coconut in everyday cooking.
-It is not uncommon to see even 2 coconuts being used the same day even for regular cooking.
-Thick chutney for morning breakfast of idli/dosa, coconut based curry for afternoon lunch along lavish sprinkle of coconut gratings for salad, side dish and dry curry (playa) and the coconuts are gone in no time.
-Of course, I also have to mention that this is for a regular family of 4-5 people.
+It is not uncommon to see 2 coconuts being used the same day even for regular cooking.
+Thick chutney for morning breakfast of idli/dosa, coconut based curry for afternoon lunch, along with lavish sprinkle of shredded coconut on salads (kosambaris), side dish and dry curry (playa).
+Suffice to day coconuts are exhausted in no time.
+Of course, I also have to mention that this is for a regular family of 5-8 people.

-But now with so much talk going on about the content of its saturated fat, I have seen many families use coconut with caution.
-But after having been exposed to coconut dishes for years, it is difficult to give it up.
-So I use it once in a while and believe that moderation is the key to everything.
+But now with so much talk going on about the content of its saturated fat, I have seen many people use coconut with caution.
+But after having grown up eating coconut dishes for years, it is difficult to give them up.
+So at home I use coconut for cooking sparingly and believe that moderation is the key to everything.

 ‘Mirsang Ambat’: In Konkani ‘Mirsang’ refers to Chillies, a generic term and that could be either red or green.
 In most cases the coconut masala called “maasolu” is usually made by grind coconut, red chillies and tamarind.